cuzzlor/password-check/README.md

-# password-check

-`IBreachedPasswordService` [calls the HIBP (haveibeenpwned.com) range search API](https://haveibeenpwned.com/API/v3#SearchingPwnedPasswordsByRange) and returns the number of times a password has appeared in a known data breach.
+> `IBreachedPasswordService` [calls the HIBP (haveibeenpwned.com) range search API](https://haveibeenpwned.com/API/v3#SearchingPwnedPasswordsByRange) and returns the number of times a password has appeared in a known data breach.

 ## Install